chachapranu/first-principles-web/README.md

 ## License

-MIT License - Feel free to use this for your own learning projects.
+MIT License - Feel free to use this for your own learning projects.# first-principles-web